cameronkc/assignment2-mcdowell/README.md

 | Football | Your backyard |  $10 |
 | Golf     |    TopGolf    |  $50 |
 | Tennis   | Tennis Courts |  $50 |

+---

+## Favorite Quotes

+> "Never let the fear of striking out keep you from playing the game." - <em>Babe Ruth</em>
+> “Money and success don’t change people; they merely amplify what is already there.” — <em>Will Smith</em>